Dilute Bose gas with three-body interaction: recent results and open questions: Generalizations and conjectures

 At the many-body level, however, it remains unclear even which conditions are needed on $\beta$ for the stability of the second kind to hold:

-for some $C>0$.
-We expect that this stability holds if $\beta>0$ is small, and possibly up to $\beta=1/2$ where the two- and three-body interactions have the same length scales.
-In contrast, when $\beta>1/2$ the short-length scale of the two-body interactions may lead to a severe instability.
+We expect that this stability holds if $\beta>0$ is small, and possibly up to $\beta=1/2$ where the two- and three\nobreakdash-body interactions have the same length scales.
+In contrast, when $\beta>1/2$, the short-length scale of the two\nobreakdash-body interactions may lead to a severe instability.